-- Block 10: The Name of the Federal Agency is Rural Utilities Service. - Block 11: The Catalog of Federal Assistance Number is 10.863. - Block 12: Funding Opportunity Number is RDRUS-CC-2017.
+- Block 10: The Name of the Federal Agency is Rural Utilities Service. - Block 11: The Catalog of Federal Assistance Number is 10.863. - Block 12: Funding Opportunity Number is RDRUS-CC-2018.
 The Title is "Community Connect Grant Program". - Block 14: Please provide the name of the Community(ies), County(ies), and State(s) where the grant funds will be used. - Block 15: Brief descriptive title of project. - Block 16: Please provide the Congressional District(s) for the service area you are proposing to cover in your project. - Block 19: Please select "C" "Program is not covered by E.O.
-12372".
-Per regulation 7 CFR 1739-Supplementary Information, this program is not subject to the requirements of Executive Order 12372.

-Block 20: You must supply an explanation of the delinquency if you check "yes".

-Block 21: Please be sure to check "I agree".
+12372". - Block 20: You must supply an explanation of the delinquency if you check "yes". - Block 21: Please be sure to check "I agree".
 The application must be signed by an authorized representative of the organization that will own and operate the project if the grant is awarded.
 If the authorized representative is not a corporate officer, evidence must be included that demonstrates that the authorized representative has authority to obligate the organization.